Dirndl: Adaptations

 A dirndl skirt is a full, wide skirt, gathered into folds at the waist.

-The terms Trachtenmode and Landhausmode (literally "country house style") describe clothing of various styles borrowing elements from folk costume, such as colour, cut or material.
+The German terms Trachtenmode and Landhausmode (literally "country house style") describe clothing of various styles borrowing elements from folk costume, such as colour, cut or material.
 Examples would be single-piece dresses featuring a dirndl skirt.

 In recent decades, fashion designers have been creating their own interpretations of the dirndl.
 While appearing to be simple and plain, a properly made modern dirndl may be quite expensive as it is tailored, and sometimes cut from costly hand-printed or silk fabrics.

 A recent adaptation is the African dirndl (Dirndlkleid à l'Africaine), which is a fusion fashion: the bodice and skirt are made from African printed material.
 The idea was innovated by two Cameroonian sisters and Chief executive officers of the Noh Nee label in Munich, Marie Darouiche and her sister Rahmée Wetterich.
 The African dirndl was premiered at Oktoberfest in 2019.